 Take Your Vitamin D

-This crucial vitamin strengthens our bone health, helps balance our hormones, boosts our immune system and nourishes brain function.
-Low Vitamin D levels are linked to depression and people with SAD symptoms often don't make enough of it.
+This crucial vitamin strengthens our bone health, helps balance our hormones, supports our immune system and nourishes brain function.
+Low Vitamin D levels are linked to depression and people with SAD symptoms often don’t make enough of it.
+You can get the full scoop on the latest Vitamin D research here, as it’s important to health in multiple ways.

 The sun is one of our leading sources of Vitamin D and it can be challenging to get enough in the winter.
 Not only are there fewer hours of sunlight, but also we tend to cover up extensively when we’re outside due to the crappy weather.
 Vitamin D supplements are going to be your best bet for increasing your dose of Vitamin D. While there are food sources of Vitamin D such as egg yolks, liver, salmon, sardines, and mushrooms, you won’t get near the dose you’ll receive from a supplement.